-Collecting Agents (CAs): The function of CAs is to receive the user's consult and to obtain a list of domains that can provide an answer, according to the consult.
-Then, they must visit each of those domains gathering the available information, and once the collection phase is finished, they must return to the domain of origin to give the user the obtained information.
+Collecting Agents (CAs): The function of the CAs is to receive the user's query and to obtain a list of domains that can provide an answer, according to the query.
+Then, they must visit each of those domains looking for the information, and once the collection phase is finished, they must return to the original domain to give the user the obtained information.

 Representative Agent (RA): All domains have a RA that represents them.
-This agent is static and is located in the Gatekeeper of the domain, which must be always up and running.
-Its functions are the following: on the one hand, it sends the consults coming from users of the domain to the collecting agents so that the latter can search for the information.
-On the other hand, it transmits the answers to previous consults of the coming agents, and last, it represents the domain when a collecting agent that belongs to another domain arrives asking for information.
-To sum up, the representative agent of a domain acts as a mediator between a domain and the collecting agents belonging to either its own or another domain.
+This is a static agent located in the domain Gatekeeper, which must be always up and running.
+Its functions are the following:

+- a) To send the consults coming from domain users to the collecting agents, so that the last ones can search for the information. - b) To represent the domain when a collecting agent belonging to another domain arrives asking for information. - c) To transmit the previous queries answers to the collecting agents.

+To sum up, the domain representative agent acts as a mediator between the domain and the collecting agents belonging to either its own or another domain.

 Collecting Agents Server (CAS): Currently, the mobile-agents technology is based on server programs that serve as a habitat for the agents.
 These servers are the mediators between the agents and the system resources.
-The main reason for their existence is the fact that they must provide protection for the local system against the coming agents so as to avoid the harmful action of any evil agent.
-Since our architecture is based on mobile agents, it must necessarily have server programs that are capable of handling all the functions associated to such agents and of protecting machines where the agents live together.
-The CAS, or Collecting Agents Server, is the element that plays this role in our architecture and is located inside the Gatekeeper just as the RA, which was described in the previous paragraph.
+They must provide protection for the local system against the coming agents so as to avoid the harmful action of any evil agent.
+Since the proposed architecture is based on mobile agents, it must necessarily have server programs that are capable of handling all the functions associated to such agents and of protecting machines where the agents live together.
+The Collecting Agents Server, is the element that plays this role in this architecture and it is located inside the Gatekeeper just as the RA, which was described in the previous paragraph.
 Every interaction between an external program and the collecting agents takes place through the CAS.

 Gatekeeper (GK): It is an abstraction of the set of programs that must be always up and running; no matter if the domain they belong to is active.
-In our case, the RA of the domain, the SAC and a third element must remain active.
+In our case, the domain RA, the CAS and a third element must remain active.
 This third element has not been mentioned yet and is the Knowledge Base (KB) of the domain.
 These three components constitute what we call Gatekeeper and in fact, none of them is compelled to reside in the same machine where the others reside.